(Belfast, Dublin, Cork, Killarney, Ballyvaughan)

 Belfast has wonderful dining and entertainment options in the city centre.
 The two most celebrated chefs in the city are Michael Deane and Paul Rankin.
 Both chefs have a score of restaurants in the city centre called Deane's and Cayenne respectively.
 There is also Deane's Deli for a lighter more bistro style ambience.
 We highly recommend visiting the Crown Bar Saloon and marveling the opulent Victorian Décor of Irelands most beautifully crafted bar.

-Enjoy the transfer from Belfast to Dublin stopping off en route at variuos places of interest.
-From Belfast there is an incredible range of archaeological and architectural treasures as we travel southwards to Dublin.
+Enjoy the transfer from Belfast to Dublin stopping off en route at various places of interest.
+From Belfast there is an incredible range of archaeological and architectural treasures as you travel southwards to Dublin.
 To begin, there is the wonderful Mourne Mountains that sweep majestically down to the sea at Newcastle in Co.
 Down.
-An area of major interest is the archaeological region of the Boyne Valley with the prominent sights being Newgrange, The Hill of Tara, Knowth and Dowth, Slane Castle and The Battle of The Boyne site as well as a possible trip to Trim Castle where many scenes from Braveheart the Movie were filmed.
+An area of major interest is the archaeological region of the Boyne Valley with the prominent sights being Newgrange, The Hill of Tara, Knowth and Dowth, Slane Castle and The Battle of The Boyne site as well as a possible trip to Trim Castle where many scenes from "Braveheart" the Movie were filmed.